6. National Park Transport

 -

 More than one new service is required to replace each car.
-Users can combine Peak District Shuttles with Carshare and Active Travel for other journeys.
-The overall effect is for a combination of private cars to be ‘traded-in’ for a combination of alternatives that meet the same needs, and the capital shifted from one to the other.
+Users combine Peak District Shuttles with Carshare and Active Travel for other journeys.
+The overall effect is for a combination of private cars to be ‘traded-in’ for a combination of alternatives that meet the same needs, and the capital shifted from cars to sustainable, shared alternatives.
 It avoids the problem of new services co-existing with the private cars of target users.

 A use case is being developed for the above.
-Other examples can be found on the Transport Groups website.
+Other examples of how Transport Groups can be applied are provided in the use case section of this website.